sara-sabr/ITStrategy/presentations/en/SLF.md

 In the Open.
 All are welcome and invited to comment and contribute to the strategies at all times

 Customers, private sector partners, other levels of government, or other departments...

---

-Quote of Mark Schwartz

-> To work effectively in the digital world, you must first accept complexity and uncertainty, for they demand very different approach to carrying out initiatives.
-A predictable world rewards advanced planning and rigid plan execution.
-But a complex and uncertain world rewards an empirical cycle of trying, observing, and correcting.

 ---